 Creerse la última coca-cola del desierto

-Literal translation: to think you’re the last Coke in the desert
+Literal translation: to think you’re the last Coca-Cola in the desert

 It basically means that you think you are someone very special.
 In many countries “Coca-Cola” is used to describe all kinds of soft drinks, rather than the specific brand.
 So, if you find yourself in a hot and dry environment like a desert, wouldn’t be an ice cold drink something wonderful?
 And that’s just like some people see themselves.
 So this phrase describes someone who is arrogant or cocky.

 The Spanish use this phrase when someone looks sleepy, moves slowly or is daydreaming.
 It’s the equivalent of the English “Look alive!” or “Look sharp!”
 Think of the famous toy bunny in the commercials of a battery manufacturer.